orassayag/starter-kits/starer-kits/example-client-hooks-keep-scroll-position/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Client

 Start to be built in May 2020.
 The client application's role is to contain the UI and display it to the user.
 The client built in React, and always updated with the latest version of create-react-up (https://github.com/facebook/create-react-app).

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts